Roland’s Travels

 The magnetic compass is a simple device.
-It can be indeed said that it changed to world.
+It can indeed be said that it changed the world.
 Without a compass, explorers of old would not have navigated around the world.
 Until modern times travel across oceans and continents depended on the magnetic compass.
 There are modern variations of the compass, but even the most sophisticated ship will have a magnetic compass as a backup.

 The Chinese have been credited with the invention of the compass, way back in 206 B.C.
 They discovered lodestone, a naturally magnetised iron stone which would spin in a north-south direction.